Fujifilm XF 35mm f/2 street photography in Harajuku

 Why is the Fujifilm XF 35mm f/2 R WR lens great?

 • The lens is weather-resistant.
-That doesn’t mean waterproof, but you do have some protection in the rain.
+That doesn’t mean waterproof, but you have some protection in the rain.

 • I love the images it creates.
 In the middle, it is amazingly sharp.
 The extreme corners are a little soft, but it doesn’t bother me.